cogdog/truwriter/README.md

 Note that you can set a maximum size for uploaded images.

+Also, you can now use **Use caption field for uploaded header images** to make captions for attribution of images required (default), optional, or not used on the form.

 ![](images/category-tags.jpg)

 Disable **Show the categories menu on writing form and display** if you do not want writers or readers to use/see categories.